Defining

 how is it practiced?

-A structured conversation process led by a facilitator that brings individuals and families together in a safe way to be heard, develop understanding, and find a way to repair harm.
+A structured conversation process led by a facilitator that brings individuals and individuals who ahve harmed together in a safe way to be heard, develop understanding, and find a way to repair harm.

 Family Group Conferencing (FGC)